thygesteffensen/thygesteffensen.github.io/_posts/2025-11-27-EasuAuth-easy-set-up.md

 3. Grant permission.
 4. Get details to get a token using the App Registration.

-Now using the below simple Console App:
+Now using the below simple console app:
 ```csharp
 // From 'Azure.Identity' NuGet package
 var provider = new ClientSecretCredential(